Dr. Ronny Jackson calls on Biden to immediately undergo cognitive test to assess 'mental impairment'

 "He's not physically or cognitively fit to be our president right now," Jackson added.

-The freshman Texas congressman and 13 other GOP members of Congress sent a letter to Biden Thursday expressing "concern" with his cognitive state and cited several examples of potential memory lapses, including apparently forgetting the name of his Defense Secretary, telling an Amtrak story with a timeline that didn't add up and seemingly blanking on the often-quoted first line of the Declaration of Independence.
+The freshman Texas congressman and 13 of his GOP colleagues sent a letter to Biden Thursday expressing "concern" with his cognitive state and cited several examples of potential memory lapses, including apparently forgetting the name of his Defense Secretary, telling an Amtrak story with a timeline that didn't add up and seemingly blanking on the often-quoted first line of the Declaration of Independence.

 BIDEN SIGNS BILL MAKING JUNETEENTH A NATIONAL HOLIDAY